hongy20/export-pdf-to-html/README.md

-This project explores various tools for converting pdf to html/css
+This project explores various tools for converting pdf to html/css.
+The evaluation is based on the following perspectives:
+* Pixel perfect;
+* Accessibility;
+* Link integration;
+* Foot print;

 ## How to run